 Conner said new franchisees often make the mistake of believing that all the risk has been "franchised" out of the business, so they can't fail.

 "Franchises provide security, optimal opportunity, mentorship and many benefits to franchisees.
 But in the end, it is still a business, which always comes with … the potential for failure," he said.
 "Always take the worst-case examples into account."

-As a franchisee, you'll benefit from the training and support of your parent company.
-But any entrepreneur, no matter what industry or type of business he or she is in, should have a trusted mentor or coach to rely on for help and advice.
+As a franchisee, you'll benefit from the training and support of your parent company, but no matter what industry or type of business you're in, you should have a trusted mentor or coach to rely on for help and advice.

 "A coach can be a great sounding board and help you see beyond your blind spots to challenge you to look at things from a different perspective," Powell said.
 "Whether consulting a … business owner or an alternative-career coach, do not be afraid to ask for help."